 “Fear triggers a natural fight or flight response allowing the body to quickly react to a threat,” Dr. Hanson says.
 “Under normal circumstances, this fear trigger corresponds to the threat level.
 When a fear trigger over-responds due to insufficient coping skills, it can develop into a phobia.”
 She explains that the majority of phobias develop in childhood, “due to a maladaptive response to a specific thing or situation.”
 Unfortunately, she says that coping in this manner can increase stress and anxiety levels.

 When thalassophobia becomes a problem

 If your fear of what’s lurking under the water prevents you from going about your usual activities or perhaps enjoying a beach vacation, then it can be considered problematic.
 The ADAA notes that “having phobias can disrupt daily routines, limit work efficiency, reduce self-esteem, and place a strain on relationships because people will do whatever they can to avoid the uncomfortable and often terrifying feelings of phobic anxiety.”
 When your irrational fears alter your life so greatly, it can jeopardize friendships, work successes, and much more.

 Physical response to phobias

 If you have a phobia like thalassophobia, your body and mind react a certain way.
 In other words, it goes beyond feeling nervous or anxious.
-Dr. Hanson explains that having a phobia results in intense physical and psychological reactions including–but not limited to–increased heart rate, nausea, insomnia, persistent worrisome thoughts, and an inability to concentrate.
+Dr. Hanson explains that having a phobia, such as a fear of deep water, results in intense physical and psychological reactions including—but not limited to—increased heart rate, nausea, insomnia, persistent worrisome thoughts, and an inability to concentrate.

 When to seek help